ghi-electronics/Docs/software/tinyclr/tutorials/graphics/user-interface.md

 ```

 ## User Input
 A user can feed in input to the graphical interface through touch or button input.
-The earlier example shows how it is done.

 ```cs
 app.InputProvider.RaiseTouch(x, y, touchState, DateTime.UtcNow);